Showing all 9 results

 Medieval times were sometimes brutal, sometimes romantic, but always a source of intrigue.
-We invite you to share in the experience of an era gone by with our collection of falchion swords.
+We invite you to share in the experience of an era gone by with our collection of falchions.

-All our falchion swords are expertly hand-crafted and authentic replicas!
+All our falchions are expertly hand-crafted and authentic replica weapons!
 You can display them in your office, home, or for Medieval reenactments.

 What Is a Falchion Sword?

-A falchion is a medieval single-handed, one-edged sword that originated in Europe.
+A falchion is a medieval single-handed, one-edged bladed weapon that originated in Europe.
 The name falchion may have come from the French word fauchon and the Latin word falx, both referring to a sickle.

 The back of the sword is either straight or somewhat concave, and the edge is convex.
 Indeed, the blade style varies, but it is generally believed to be single-edged and curved.